ctdk/goiardi/README.md

 As of version 0.8.0, goiardi has some serf integration.
 At the moment it's mainly used for shovey (see below), but it will also announce that it's started up and joined a serf cluster.

+If the `--serf-event-announce` flag is set, goiardi will announce logged events from the event log and starting up and joining the serf cluster over serf as serf user events.
+Be aware that if this is enabled, something will need to read these events from serf.
+Otherwise, the logged events will pile up and eventually take up all the space in the event queue and prevent any new events from being added.

 ### Shovey